-From 1940 onwards, quantitative investigations rather than purely qualitative investigations began to develop.
+From 1940 onwards, quantitative rather than purely qualitative investigations began to develop.
 These took the form of the measurement of the percentage of light reflected from the surface of vitrinite particles, the results of which were correlated with the rank or maturity (coalification) of coal.
-Subsequently Teichmüller, Ottenjan, and others developed the identification of rank even further by measuring fluorescence intensity using ultraviolet light reflections from the surfaces of liptinite particles (Taylor et al., 1998).
+Subsequently Teichmüller, Ottenjan and others developed the identification of rank even further by measuring fluorescence intensity using ultraviolet light reflections from the surfaces of liptinite particles (Taylor et al., 1998).
 These methods have been correlated with the production of hydrocarbons from source rocks, and are extensively used in the exploration for oil and gas in many parts of the world (Taylor et al., 1998; Hackley and Cardott, 2016).

 Despite the fact that coal petrography had been used for decades in the assessment of coals for coke manufacture, it was not until the oil crisis in the early 1970’s that this technique began to come into far wider fields of use.
 At that time, many users of oil converted to coal-fired technology due to the high price of oil.
 In addition, the seaborne trade of coal expanded, and many industrialised countries began importing coal from other parts of the world in order to augment and extend their own reserves by obtaining cheaper coal.
 And, in the search for alternative fuels, more specialised uses of coal in the chemical and conversion fields were initiated.

 Such trading patterns and international movement and utilisation of coal soon brought to light important quality variations and anomalous behaviour in coals from different regions, despite acceptable conventional chemical specifications.
 It was therefore established that specifications such as volatile matter and calorific value, which may be applicable to one coal, may not necessarily serve to characterise the technological performance of another coal from a different region or coalfield.
 These differences were attributed to variations in coalification age, vegetation and climate at time of origin, composition and rank; they are not always identifiable by means of the empirical results of chemical analyses alone.
-Hence, it was in these circumstances that coal petrography provided a general understanding of the problems involved, and the differences in coal types in particular, in regions where little or no understanding of these facts existed before (Plumstead, 1957, 1966; Kemezys and Taylor, 1964; Cook, 1975; Mackowsky, 1968, 1975; Chandra and Taylor, 1982,; Falcon and Snyman, 1986; Falcon, 1989; Taylor et al, 1998; Cairncross, 2001; Glasspool, 2003; Hower et al., 2012), to name a few.
+It was in these circumstances that coal petrography provided a general understanding of the problems involved, and the differences in coal types in particular, in areass where little or no understanding of these facts existed before (Plumstead, 1957, 1966; Kemezys and Taylor, 1964; Cook, 1975; Mackowsky, 1968, 1975; Chandra and Taylor, 1982,; Falcon and Snyman, 1986; Falcon, 1989; Taylor et al, 1998; Cairncross, 2001; Glasspool, 2003; Hower et al., 2012), to name a few.

-Table 2.1 provides a typical example where the chemical specifications between two coals from different hemispheres could be considered comparable, but the coal performance was not as anticipated.
+Table 2.1 provides a typical example where the chemical specifications of two coals from different hemispheres could be considered comparable, but the coal performance was not as anticipated.
 The petrographic composition clearly explains the reason for the different conversion behaviours.
 South African inertinite-rich coals can perform very well in technologies designed for their conversion profiles.

 In 1975 “Stach’s Textbook of Coal Petrology” was produced, detailing all the approaches and techniques used in coal petrology at that time.
-This book was updated in 1982 dealing with the considerable advances in the science in the latter part of the 1970’s.
+This book was updated in 1982 to deal with the considerable advances in the science in the latter part of the 1970’s.
 In the 1980’s and 1990’s, the applications of coal petrology expanded to organic petrology, with an emphasis on carbonaceous rocks, especially those considered to be petroleum source rocks and oil shales, as discussed in detail by Taylor et al. (1998) in the book entitled “Organic Petrology”.
 The ICCP Handbooks, produced and regularly updated by the ICCP (ICCP 1957, 1963, 1975, 1993, 2015), also provided valuable guidance in the field of coal petrography, and one can track the historical development of organic petrology through these documents.